chiladelphia/adorable-tortoise/index.md

   - type: hero_section
     title: 'Hi, I’m Chillio.
 I help my clients succeed online and IRL.'
     subtitle: >-
-      I will handle your web stuff, social media accounts and digital advertisements for you, at an affordable price.
+      I will handle your web stuff, social media things and digital advertisements for you, at an affordable price.
     actions:
       - label: Contact Me